RTXI/rtxi.github.io/_posts/docs/tutorials/2020-01-01-getting-started.md

 layout: docpost
 ---

 To get started with RTXI for your experiments, there are some hardware requirements you need to satisfy.
 They're pretty easy to meet, and they'll get you set up with a properly performing RTXI installation.

+If you are not familiar with RTXI or what it can do, we recommend looking through the [manual](/manual) first.

 You will need: